 Hend Sabry (Photo: Courtesy of Mad Solutions)

-Hend Sabry is among the most popular actresses in the region, and is currently based in Egypt and working in the Egyptian film and TV series.
-Her career began at the age of 14 when in 1994 she debuted in the Tunisian production Silence of the Palaces (Samt al Qosoor) by director Moufida Tlatli.
-Her first appearance in Egyptian cinema was in a 2002 production A Teenager's Diary (Muzakirat Murahiqua), a role which paved her way to stardom.
+Her career began in 1994 at the age of 14 when she debuted in the Tunisian production Silence of the Palaces (Samt Al-Qosoor) by director Moufida Tlatli.
+Her first appearance in Egyptian cinema was in the 2002 production A Teenager's Diary (Muzakirat Murahiqua), a role that paved her way to stardom.

-Her later roles include starring in films such as A Citizen, a Detective, and a Thief (Mowaten we Mokhber we Haramy) in 2002, Downtown Girls (Banat West El Balad) in 2005 and Ibrahim El Abyad in 2009.
-She also acted in The Yacoubian Building (Oumaret Yacoubian, 2006), co-starring with an extensive cast of Egypt's major super stars.
+Her later roles include starring in films such as A Citizen, a Detective, and a Thief (Mowaten we Mokhber we Haramy) in 2002, Downtown Girls (Banat West El Balad) in 2005, and Ibrahim El-Abyad in 2009.
+She also appeared in The Yacoubian Building (Oumaret Yacoubian, 2006), alongside an extensive cast of Egypt's biggest stars.

 Her embodiment of an HIV positive woman in Asmaa (2011) brought her several awards.

-Apart from her many achievements in the cinema, Sabry remains active in social and humanitarian work.
+Apart from her many achievements in the cinema, Sabry is active in social and humanitarian work.
 Since 2009, she has been working closely with the UN World Food Programme on raising awareness about hunger in the region.
-In 2010, Sabry officially became a WFP Regional Ambassador against hunger.
+In 2010, Sabry officially became a WFP regional ambassador against hunger.

 For more arts and culture news and updates, follow Ahram Online Arts and Culture on Twitter at @AhramOnlineArts and on Facebook at Ahram Online: Arts & Culture